a

 High School Score: 2.9

 With the recent expansion of Toronto’s subway system to Vaughan’s new downtown, the so-called City Above Toronto has become increasingly urban over the past decade.
-The transformation has brought more amenities (and a lot more condos) to the municipality.
-Among the 10 best places to live in Canada for families, Vaughan is tied for first for its high concentration of households with children (71%).
+The transformation has brought more amenities (and a lot more condos).
+Among the 10 best places to live in Canada for families, Vaughan is tied for first with Whitby when looking at the share of house households with children (71%).
+Outside of the burgeoning Vaughan Metropolitan Centre, there are large swaths of mature low-rise communities and the city maintains 1,000 hectares of parks, making it a great place for families to put down roots.

 Car-Friendly Score: 4.0